Robert J. Coughlin: Cincinnati Flying Pig Marathon

 Coughlin first competed in the New York City Marathon in 1994.
 Coughlin founded a marathon in Cincinnati to raise money for charity and function as a non-profit.
 Cincinnati Marathon, Inc. was formed, and the first Cincinnati Flying Pig Marathon was held in May 1999.
-2023 marked its 25th running, Coughlin and his family also established The Flying Pig Scholars program with Skyline Chili and other contributors, which provides scholarships each year to ten high school cross-country or track and field athletes.
+2023 marked its 25th running, Coughlin and his family also established The Flying Pig Scholars program with Skyline Chili and other contributors, which provides scholarships each year to twenty community focused high school cross-country or track and field athletes.